ejwillemse/BAN313/chapter1.md

 - Take the mean of the product price differences.
 If the mean is less than 0 we know that Company A is cheaper.
 If the mean is more than 0 we know that Company B is cheaper.
 If the mean is zero we know the Companies are the same.
 - Draw a side-by-side boxplot of the prices of Copmany A and B and analyse the mediun price and variance.
 The company with the lowest medium price and lowest variance is the better company.
 - Calculate summary statistics, using the `summary()` command in R. The company with the lowers mean or median, and lowest 25st and 75th percentile values is the better company.
-- Conduct a hypothesis test using the price differences to determin if there is a significant price difference between the prices of Company A and B.
+- Conduct a hypothesis test using the price differences to determine if there is a significant price difference between the prices of Company A and B.
 - Conduct a hypothesis test using the prices from Copmany A and B to determin if there is a significant difference in mean price of Company A the mean price of Company B.

 *** =hint
+Have a look at the case study background, shown in the first question, and the chapters on inference in the [Introductory Statistics with Randomization and Simulation](https://www.openintro.org/stat/textbook.php?stat_book=isrs) textbook.

 *** =pre_exercise_code
 ```{r}